-- 12 (B) The name of the minor alleged to meet the criteria for 13 fourteen-day commitment; - 14 (C) The name, telephone number, and address if known of every 15 person believed by the petitioner to be legally responsible for the 16 minor; - 17 (D) A statement that the petitioner has examined the minor and 18 finds that the minor's condition meets required criteria for 19 fourteen-day commitment and the supporting facts therefor; - 20 (E) A statement that the minor has been advised of the need for 21 voluntary treatment but has been unwilling or unable to consent to 22 necessary treatment; - (F) If the petition is for mental health treatment, a statement that the minor has been advised of the loss of firearm rights if involuntarily committed; - 26 (G) A statement recommending the appropriate facility or facilities to provide the necessary treatment; and - (H) A statement concerning whether a less restrictive alternative to inpatient treatment is in the best interests of the minor. - 30 (b) A copy of the petition shall be personally ((delivered to)) 31 served on the minor by the petitioner or petitioner's designee.
-A 32 copy of the petition shall be ((sent)) provided to the minor's 33 attorney and the minor's parent. - NEW SECTION.
+- 1 (vi) If the petition is for mental health treatment, a statement 2 that the minor has been advised of the loss of firearm rights if 3 involuntarily committed; - 4 (vii) A statement recommending the appropriate facility or 5 facilities to provide the necessary treatment; and - 6 (viii) A statement concerning whether a less restrictive 7 alternative to inpatient treatment is in the best interests of the 8 minor. - 9 (c) A copy of the petition shall be personally ((delivered to)) 10 served on the minor by the petitioner or petitioner's designee.
+A 11 copy of the petition shall be ((sent)) provided to the minor's 12 attorney and the minor's parent. - NEW SECTION.
 Sec.
-89. A new section is added to chapter 71.34 RCW to read as follows: - 36 (1) In any proceeding for involuntary commitment under this 37 chapter, the court may continue or postpone such proceeding for a 38 reasonable time on motion of the respondent for good cause, or on 39 motion of the prosecuting attorney or the attorney general if:
+88. A new section is added to chapter 71.34 RCW to read as follows: - 15 (1) In any proceeding for involuntary commitment under this 16 chapter, the court may continue or postpone such proceeding for a 17 reasonable time on motion of the respondent for good cause, or on 18 motion of the prosecuting attorney or the attorney general if: - 19 (a) The respondent expressly consents to a continuance or delay 20 and there is a showing of good cause; or

-1 (a) The respondent expressly consents to a continuance or delay 2 and there is a showing of good cause; or
+- (b) Such continuance is required in the proper administration of justice and the respondent will not be substantially prejudiced in the presentation of the respondent's case. - 24 (2) The court may on its own motion continue the case when 25 required in due administration of justice and when the respondent 26 will not be substantially prejudiced in the presentation of the 27 respondent's case. - 28 (3) The court shall state in any order of continuance or postponement the grounds for the continuance or postponement and whether detention will be extended. - 31 Sec.
+89. RCW 71.34.740 and 2019 c 446 s 37 are each amended to 32 read as follows: - 33 (1) A commitment hearing shall be held within seventy-two hours 34 of the minor's admission, excluding Saturday, Sunday, and holidays, 35 unless a continuance is ((requested by the minor or the minor's 36 attorney)) ordered under section 88 of this act.

-- (b) Such continuance is required in the proper administration of justice and the respondent will not be substantially prejudiced in the presentation of the respondent's case. - 6 (2) The court may on its own motion continue the case when 7 required in due administration of justice and when the respondent 8 will not be substantially prejudiced in the presentation of the 9 respondent's case. - 10 (3) The court shall state in any order of continuance or 11 postponement the grounds for the continuance or postponement and 12 whether detention will be extended. - 13 Sec.
-90. RCW 71.34.740 and 2016 sp.s. c 29 s 274 are each 14 amended to read as follows: - (1) A commitment hearing shall be held within seventy-two hours of the minor's admission, excluding Saturday, Sunday, and holidays, unless a continuance is ((requested by the minor or the minor's attorney)) ordered under section 89 of this act. - 19 (2) The commitment hearing shall be conducted at the superior 20 court or an appropriate place at the facility in which the minor is 21 being detained. - 22 (3) At the commitment hearing, the evidence in support of the 23 petition shall be presented by the county prosecutor. - (4) The minor shall be present at the commitment hearing unless the minor, with the assistance of the minor's attorney, waives the right to be present at the hearing. - (5) If the parents are opposed to the petition, they may be represented at the hearing and shall be entitled to court-appointed counsel if they are indigent. - 30 (6) At the commitment hearing, the minor shall have the following 31 rights: - (a) To be represented by an attorney; - (b) To present evidence on his or her own behalf; - 34 (c) To question persons testifying in support of the petition. - 35 (7) If the hearing is for commitment for mental health treatment, 36 the court at the time of the commitment hearing and before an order 37 of commitment is entered shall inform the minor both orally and in 38 writing that the failure to make a good faith effort to seek 39 voluntary treatment as provided in RCW 71.34.730 will result in the loss of his or her firearm rights if the minor is subsequently detained for involuntary treatment under this section.
+- 1 (2) The commitment hearing shall be conducted at the superior 2 court or an appropriate place at the facility in which the minor is 3 being detained. - (3) At the commitment hearing, the evidence in support of the petition shall be presented by the county prosecutor. - (4) The minor shall be present at the commitment hearing unless the minor, with the assistance of the minor's attorney, waives the right to be present at the hearing. - 9 (5) If the parents are opposed to the petition, they may be 10 represented at the hearing and shall be entitled to court-appointed 11 counsel if they are indigent. - 12 (6) At the commitment hearing, the minor shall have the following 13 rights: - (a) To be represented by an attorney;